 oversees the allocation of donor organs using the Model for End-Stage Liver Disease (MELD)

 .
-MELD and the pediatric equivalent known as PELD are the scoring systems used to assess the severity of chronic liver disease and predict the chances of you surviving 90 days and one year.
+MELD and the pediatric equivalent known as PELD are the scoring systems used to assess the severity of chronic liver disease.
 You will be carefully monitored using the MELD system, including renal function, bilirubin and a coagulation test called INR.
 Organs are allocated based on MELD score and blood type.
 Your surgeons will determine which organ is best suited for you to achieve the best long-term outcome.
 Please become familiar with the MELD score and know your own blood type.
 Read more about organ allocation and donation

 Before your transplantation, have a care partner and plan firmly in place.
 There should be no doubt who will be caring for you.
 Know who will provide transportation to your clinic visits.
 Know your insurance coverage.
 Be prepared for extra prescription costs and copays.
 If you need help, be sure to talk to our liver transplant financial coordinator.
 Classes, support groups and other resources